More Jobs For Contractors Who Can Answer These Questions

 1. Are you fully licensed here?
 (And can I see proof?)

 Roofing contractors’ licensing rules vary drastically between states.
 Idaho requires little more than registering with the Contractors’ Board, while states like Florida ask you to complete exams and demonstrate experience.
 It can get complicated, and you need separate licenses for each state.
-Clients know that some businesses choose to skip all the hassle.
+Hence, clients know that some businesses choose to skip all the hassle.
 It reassures them when you have copies of your licensing close at hand.

 2. What kind of training does your crew have?